 Q: How are joiners selected for the course?

 A: After we select projects, we'll round out enrollment by choosing a group of students who wish to work on projects originated by classmates or by the instructors.
-This group of "joiners" will be chosen mostly via matching process facilitated by Prof. Austin, although we'll also take into account: 1) your reasons for wanting to enroll in PM101 and 2) the value of having a diverse group in terms of past work experience, undergraduate degrees, etc.
+This group of "joiners" will be chosen mostly via matching process facilitated by Prof. Perri, although we'll also take into account: 1) your reasons for wanting to enroll in PM101 and 2) the value of having a diverse group in terms of past work experience, undergraduate degrees, etc.